AlfathCikal/AlfathCikal/README.md

 - 👋 Hi, I’m @AlfathCikal, a young man from Indonesia
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in Computer Science or environtment engginering
 - 🌱 I’m currently focussed on studying for my collage text year
-- I hope i can study at University of Edinburgh
+- I hope i can study in UK for master degree.

 <!---